CIBC-Internal/python/Doc/c-api/arg.rst

    Convert a Unicode object to a C pointer to a character string.
    A pointer to an existing string is stored in the character pointer variable whose address you pass.
 The C string is NUL-terminated.
-   The Python string must not contain embedded NUL bytes; if it does, a :exc:`TypeError` exception is raised.
+   The Python string must not contain embedded null code points; if it does, a :exc:`ValueError` exception is raised.
 Unicode objects are converted to C strings using ``'utf-8'`` encoding.
 If this conversion fails, a :exc:`UnicodeError` is raised.